ibm-cloud-architecture/refarch-jee/phases/phase2.md

 For doing so, we run again the same command: `java -jar binaryAppScanner.jar binaryInputPath --analyze [OPTIONS]`.

-_(I) binaryInputPath is an absolute or relative path to a J2EE archive file or directory that contains J2EE archive files._
+_(I) binaryInputPath is an absolute or relative path to a JEE archive file or directory that contains JEE archive files._
 _(II) in this case, we need to update the options to the current WebSphere Application Server version as well as to the target IBM platform.
 That is, our [OPTIONS] this time are: `--sourceAppServer=was90 --targetAppServer=was90 --sourceJava=ibm8 --targetJava=ibm8 --targetJavaEE=ee7 --targetCloud=wasVM`_

 [**Report**](http://htmlpreview.github.com/?https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/phases/phase2_reports/CustomerOrderServicesApp.ear_AnalysisReport.html)